MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/mobile-device-workspace.md

 The first time that a user signs in to the Warehouse Management mobile app on a new device, the system collects information about that device and adds it to the **Warehouse mobile devices** workspace.
 The system then continuously monitors the status of each device to make sure that it's running a supported operation system and the latest version of the mobile app.
 Devices remain listed in the workspace until they're [manually deleted](#delete-devices).

 > [!NOTE]
-> If the Warehouse mobile application is reinstalled on the same device, you might have multiple device IDs for the same physical device.
-In this case, you will need to delete the inactive device IDs.
+> If the Warehouse Management mobile app is reinstalled on the same device, you might have multiple device IDs for the same physical device.
+In this case, you must delete the inactive device IDs.

 The **Warehouse mobile devices** workspace also helps you confirm that you're in compliance with [licensing requirements](#licenses) by showing how many devices you're running and letting you assign a device license status to each device.
 However, the system doesn't enforce licensing requirements.
 Your organization is responsible for ensuring that you've acquired the correct number of licenses for your devices.